 Earth Mandalas aren’t always an attempt to create something "beautiful" with natural materials and they are not always so pleasing to look at either—in fact I have created many mandalas (all of the time, for years) and have only decided to share a select few for multiple of reasons and to be honest sometimes it is for reasons of aesthetics.
 Certainly, there is ‘beauty there, is truth’ and so many facets of beauty, right?
 What makes beauty, what makes art beautiful or even you, beautiful?
 Perhaps, great questions to ponder.
 Mandalas across the world and mine included are often created with design elements in mind (line, shape, color, symmetry, forms, juxtaposition, compositions, patterns and texture).
 Also, they are sometimes created for the constancy of dreadful opportunities of self-analysis through metaphors/themes, to learn from the process and to experience the creation with a purpose whether it is for catharsis or with intentions for meditation— in a prayer of gratitude, wonder, longings and thanks.

 Being an artist isn’t always about creating beautiful things or appeasing others with aesthetics; it is about ‘who we are as humans and where we have been.’
-Art-making in it’s truest and authentic expression is a sacred, mental, emotional, spiritual, and physical act, secured in materials and has the potential to be infused with passions, exertions and is an outlet to hone in difficult emotions; such as rage, despair, pain, and sorrow.
-Art whether it is created with ease or pain-- whether it is considered ugly or beautiful has depth, value, meaning and is meant to be honored…even celebrated.
+Art-making in it’s truest and authentic expression is a sacred, mental, emotional, spiritual, and physical act, secured in materials and has the potential to be infused with passions, exertions and is an outlet to hone in difficult emotions to communicate; such as rage, despair, pain, or unspoken sorrow.
+Art whether it is created with ease or pain-- whether it is considered ugly or beautiful has a language full of depth, value, meaning and is meant to be honored…even celebrated.

 Peace to you,